vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 ## What are eon components?

 Eon components are the individual parts of what your application is composed of, providing both functionality and visuals.
-With Eon components you can develop an application by composing it of small parts that can be built one at a time, this foments a encapsulated and reusable architecture.
+With Eon components you can develop an application by composing it of small parts that can be built one at a time, this foments an encapsulated and reusable architecture.

 ## What can I build with them?